RodoJML/WatchStore/README.md

 <h1>Watch Store</h1>

 Description:
-Personal project for a website to publish and sell watches.
+Personal project for a website to buy and sell watches online.

 Technologies used:
 - Node.js